Get your personal plan match in 2 minutes

 Navigating the healthcare landscape when you have a history of health issues can feel like walking through a minefield.
 You want the financial protection of a shared risk model, but you need to know if that model will actually support you when the condition flares up.
 If you have been considering joining a community like Medi-Share, one of the first questions that inevitably arises is: Does Medi-Share cover pre-existing conditions?

-The short answer is yes, but with specific limitations regarding when and how much of the cost will be shared during the early years of your membership.
-Unlike traditional insurance, which is legally required to cover pre-existing conditions from the moment your policy starts, health sharing ministries operate under different guidelines.
+The short answer is: not for a while, and even then only up to a cap.
+Unlike traditional insurance — where the ACA prohibits charging more or denying coverage based on pre-existing conditions — health sharing ministries operate under different guidelines.
 These guidelines often include waiting periods or phased sharing schedules designed to manage the risk for the community.

 In this comprehensive guide, we will break down exactly how Medi-Share handles pre-existing conditions based on verified plan data.
 We will also compare these rules against other health sharing ministries, secular options, and actual insurance plans so you can make a fully informed decision.
 Before you commit to any plan, it is crucial to understand the financial implications of these rules.
 If you are unsure which path fits your situation, you can take our free plan quiz to narrow down your options based on your specific health needs.